jerodsanto/blog/development/_posts/2009-05-09-jquery-set-mouse-focus-on-page-load.md

 ---
 layout: post
 published: true
-title: "jQuery - Set Mouse Focus On Page Load"
+title: "jQuery: Set Mouse Focus On Page Load"
 excerpt: "How to set the mouse's focus to an element on the page when the DOM is ready, using jQuery"
 ---